 Thus, the directions, forms and results of the processes will constantly depend on the changing balance of the world forces, on the strategy that will be chosen by these or those countries and associations, on different geopolitical factors and combinations.
-In my opinion, it means that those who are longing to play a more important role in integrating and changing the world must forecast and foresee the tendencies that can be used for benefit (about the available possibilities for the lesser countries see: Harris 2003: 65).
+In my opinion, it means that those who are longing to play a more important role in integrating and changing the world must forecast and foresee the tendencies that can be used for benefit (about the available possibilities for the lesser countries see Harris 2003: 65).
 But what is globalization after all?
 There does not exist a generally accepted definition and presumably it will not appear in the immediate future, as far as it has most diverse meanings (for some interpretations of globalization see, e.g., Eisenstadt 2010; Kiss 2010; Gay 2010; concerning the formal measuring of globalization see Dreher et al. 2010).
 Without any claim to an unequivocal definition, I would determine it in the following way.
 Globalization is a process by which the parts, countries, peoples etc. of the world become more connected and more dependent on each other.
-Both the increase in the quantity of problems common for states and the expansion of the number and types of globalization' subjects of take place.
+Both the increase in the quantity of problems common for states and the expansion of the number and types of globalization's subjects take place.

 In other words, there emerges a peculiar system where the problems of separate countries, nations, regions and other subjects (corporations, different associations, global media holding companies etc.) interlace into one tangle.
 Separate local events and conflicts affect a great number of countries.
 At the same time decisions in the most significant centers of the world have an effect on all the fates.
 In general the processes of globalization in the broadest sense are characterized by the abrupt intensification and complication of mutual contacts in the basic spheres of economic, political and social life, gaining planetary scales (Ivanov 2004: 19).
 Globalization is an exclusively versatile process.
-Practically all spheres of life experience its impact (see, e.g., Giddens 2004).
-Lots of positive as well as negative phenomena also gain a global character, for example, the struggle for the preservation of environment, human rights (Sapkota 2011; Taran 2011; Collins 2010), the antiglobal movement itself (see, e.g., Levin 2003; Gay 2010; Xu Yanling 2010), terrorism and crime same time were essentially different in various regions and periods.
-Naturally, the integration at the regional and, moreover, global scale does not bear any analogy to the process of empire formation; however, it is evident that there will be more than enough compulsions and violations, breaking of stereotypes and also the morbid humiliation of national pride (for more details see Grinin 1999a, 2005, 2007b, 2009e).
-Speaking about future tendencies one should take into account that to my mind the assumptions about the tendency to form 'the new world government body' (Neklessa 2002; see also Abylgaziev and Ilyin 2011) sound rather doubtful.
-Properly speaking, the ideas of world government emerged long ago and were popular after World War II, but they still remain unrealizable (see the analysis of the problem in question: Bull 2003: 579-580; Beck 2001; Salmin 1993).
-We also find rather doubtful - especially with respect to the current problems encountered by some EU members - the assertions that the European Union must fairly and inevitably transform into a centralized formation like the United States of Europe (Lukyanov 2005).
+Practically all spheres of life experience its impact (see, e.g., Giddens 2004).8 Lots of positive as well as negative phenomena also gain a global character, e.g., the struggle for the preservation of environment, human rights (Sapkota 2011; Taran 2011; Collins 2010), the antiglobal movement itself (see, e.g., Levin 2003; Gay 2010; Xu Yanling 2010), terrorism and crime (see, e.g., Mirsky 2004b: 80; Luneev 2005: 114-115), drug mafia (Glenny 2008) etc. In this respect the idea of globalizing Islam and other religions is of great interest (Roy 2004; Mirsky 2004a: 35; see also: Schaebler and Stenberg 2004; Eisenstadt 2010; Robertson 2011).